 Caitlin made the decision to step away from coaching full-time and joined Zulily, an online retailer.
 It was there that she gained an appreciation for creative environments where things are always changing.

 Caitlin counts interior decorating as a principal hobby.
-And aside from doting on her dog, a basenji named Bananas, she also enjoys traveling with her wife, Michelle.
+And aside from doting on her daughter, Lennon, she also enjoys traveling with her wife, Michelle.
 Caitlin considers Liverpool, England – her father is from there – the favorite place she’s been, and hopes to one day visit Greece and Italy.

 Nick began his architectural career as a child, drawing house plans for fun and then turning them into LEGO creations.
 The style wasn’t modern or post-modern or Georgian.
 And although they tended to resemble the houses on his suburban Connecticut street, there were telling flourishes and special detailing that set them apart.